justinteix/Prism.ai/README.md

 [MIT License](https://choosealicense.com/licenses/mit/).

 ## Acknowledgments
-Using OpenAI's GPT-4 and Text to speech API, as well as Google's Speech Recognition API, to power the Prism.ai.
+Using OpenAI's GPT-4 and Text to speech API, as well as Google's Speech Recognition API, to power Prism.ai.